Valentine's Day in Bangladesh: History

 Those Bangladeshis who were more cosmopolitan embraced the global Valentine's Day observance, while those who were more conservative rejected the imported western celebration as un-Islamic, in particular because of its emphasis on romance between unmarried boys and girls.
 As recently as 2008, tensions between the two sides were high enough that many university students were afraid to celebrate the day on campus.

 More recently, western popular culture and global consumer culture have shifted Bangladeshi attitudes towards acceptance of Valentine's Day.
 By 2018, it became common in Bangladesh for romance films to premiere on Valentine's Day and for businesses to offer special deals to couples on 14 February.

+From 2020 onwards, due to changes to the Bangladeshi calendar, Pohela Falgun spring festival is celebrated on 14 February, making the day celebrated with Valentine's Day in the country.

+On Valentine's Day 2025, the "Valentine's Medal" was launched for the first time in Bangladesh, which would be given annually by the Valentine's Day Celebration Committee, in collaboration with Rehman's Jaijaidin.

 Celebrations

 This day is mainly celebrated in the urban areas of the country.
-Historically, the day had no effect in the villages but in recent times, the day has partially influenced the village society also.
+Historically, the day had no effect in the villages, but in recent times, the day has partially influenced the village society also.
 No public holiday is declared on this day in Bangladesh.

 On the day, people in various bonds, including mainly lovers, friends, husbands and wives, and also parents and children, students and teachers express their love for each other with flowers, chocolates, cards and other gifts.
-On this day, various parks and recreation centers of the country are full of people, of love.
+On this day, various parks and recreation centers of the country are full of people.

-Bangladesh, however, is quite liberal and open about the celebration of Valentine's Day in comparing with neighboring India and Pakistan, whereas institutional attitudes towards Valentine's Day in these countries are more conservative.
+Incidents

+In recent years, incidents of rape and sexual assaults are reported on Valentine's Day occasion.
+On 14 February 2020, a teenage girl, who went out to celebrate the day, was abducted and gang-raped by her friends while being filmed.
+On 14 February 2021, a fourteen-year-old girl was raped in Jhalokhathi by her boyfriend who called her out on the day.
+On 14 February 2025, a Madrasa student went to a resort in Sherpur for vacation with her friends, where she was raped by two local boys.
+Following the incident, her mother attempted to suicide.

+On 14 February 2025, a violent mob under the banner of "Towhidi Janata" vandalised flower shops for selling flowers on the occasion of Valentine's Day and Pohela Falgun and staged protests in front of restaurants.
+As a result, Udichi Shilpigoshthi was forced to cancel their planned Spring Festival event.